ADU Electrical Installation

 Full ADU Electrical Installation

-ADU electrical costs in Southern California typically range from $10,000 to $35,000 depending on scope.
-Key factors include ADU size and circuit count, feeder run distance from the main panel, whether a panel upgrade is needed, second meter coordination with SCE / SDG&E, and city permit fees.
-We provide written flat-rate quotes after a free on-site assessment — no guessing, no surprises.
+ADU electrical costs in Southern California typically range from $10,000 to $35,000+ depending on scope.
+Key factors include ADU size, feeder run distance, whether a main panel upgrade is needed, second meter coordination with SCE / SDG&E, and permit fees.
+Written flat-rate quotes provided after free on-site assessment.

 Yes — California code requires a dedicated means of disconnect for an ADU.
 In most cases this means a subpanel in the ADU fed from your main panel via an underground feeder.